linux-cultist/venv-selector.nvim/README.md

 # ⚡️ Features

-Browse existing python virtual environments on your computer and select one to activate with pyright inside neovim.
+Browse existing python virtual environments on your computer and select one to activate inside neovim.

 - Plug and play, no configuration required
 - Switch back and forth between virtual environments without restarting neovim